-You will want to make sure, though, that you optimize your product image in your product pages as much as you can for smaller image file size, using image optimizer sites for image compression like tinypng.com before uploading them to Shopify.
-Keep in mind that a page with huge, un-optimized images without an image ALT Text can still bring your rankings down.
+You will want to make sure, though, that you optimize your product image in your product pages as much as you can for smaller image file sizes, using image optimizer sites for image compression like tinypng.com before uploading them to Shopify.
+Remember that a page with huge, un-optimized images without an image ALT Text can still bring your rankings down.

-One thing I recommend all e-commerce business store owners is to see ecommerce seo within a wider range: Of course, you should get an ecommerce site audit done when starting out, and build a solid foundation that’s optimized for both, search engines and users coming to visit your store.
+One thing I recommend for all e-commerce business store owners is to see ecommerce SEO within a wider range: Of course, you should get an ecommerce site audit done when starting out, and build a solid foundation that's optimized for both, search engines and users coming to visit your store.